ualbertabiomed/exoskeleton/dockerize/README.md

     - `cd PATH_TO_DIR`
 2. Build the image and run the container using:
     - `make`
-2. Enter the container using:
+3. Enter the container using:
     - `make enter`

+## Additional Commands
+To show all current images and containers:

+`make show`

+To stop and remove the exosim container and remove the exosim_image:

+`make clean`

 ## Basic Docker Commands
 To list docker images you have installed run: